anothernoise/lightbend-scala-lang-pro/LSL-P-lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-class-parameters
+use-packages

-# Exercise 2 > Define class parameters
+# Exercise 8 > Use Packages

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.